raydak-labs/configarr/README.md

 ## Custom formats

-This repository also provide additional custom formats what TrashGuide does not offer.
+This repository also provide additional custom formats what TRaSH-Guides does not offer.

 See [here](./custom/cfs/)